 Transparency is essential for doing business and assuming corporate responsibility in a sustainable way.
 This means disclosing information that is important to the key interest groups/stakeholders.
 As a socially responsible company, VP Bank also wants to set an example through its reporting to stakeholders.
 The brochure “Sustainability at VP Bank” provides an overview of the measures taken.

-In effort to make Europe’s economy more successful and competitive, the EU has prescribed that major companies with dealings in capital markets must in the future disclose not only financial but also non-financial key figures.
+In effort to make Europe’s economy more successful and competitive, the EU has prescribed that major companies with dealings in capital markets must disclose not only financial but also non-financial key figures.
 In February 2014, the EU member states agreed on a reporting obligation concerning corporate social responsibility (CSR).
 As from 2017, large companies with more than 500 employees must report on their achievements in matters involving the environment, society, employees, human rights, the fight against corruption and diversity in management bodies.
 The UN Global Compact is one of the models that companies can draw on for this purpose.